Gilpix/TextToSpeech/README.md

 # TextToSpeech
-Here you can enter text in the edit text and click on LISTEN button to hear that text.
+It is an android application where you can enter text in the edit text and click on LISTEN button to hear that text.